ScottLogic/blog/hsauve/_posts/2025-05-27-read-the-books-should-junior-developers-use-llms.md

 ChatGPT recommended I use a [computed signal](https://angular.dev/guide/signals), it even wrote it for me and all I had to do was pop it into my code.
 Just like that I had a fix and my code was working.
 However, at the time I only vaguely understood the concept of signals, I knew of them and roughly how they worked but I hadn’t properly experimented with them and they didn’t feel familiar.
 Like when you have a flat tyre and know all the steps to fix it, where your kit and spare wheel are in the boot, but until you do it yourself, your understanding of it is conceptual.

-By using an LLM for a concept I didn’t fully grasp only delayed the process of integrating the knowledge.
+By using an LLM for a concept I didn’t fully grasp, I only delayed the process of integrating the knowledge.
 When a similar problem came up a few days later, I read the documentation, looked up examples in the code base and came up with a solution of my own.

 There are many reasons why taking the time to get familiar with programming fundamentals is essential.

 ### Searching for information

 An important skill to hone as a developer is the ability to look for the information needed.
-At times, it may feel like searching for a needle in a haystack on Stackoverflow, sifting through people’s comments, the conversations they generate, why one solution was upvoted and not another.
+At times, it may feel like searching for a needle in a haystack on Stack Overflow, sifting through people’s comments, the conversations they generate, why one solution was upvoted and not another.

 You’ll get to know the websites you can trust, the YouTube channels to follow, you go through tutorials and documentation galore.